andreariba/Genome_evolution/README.md

 ### Prerequisites

 g++ compiler is needed.
-The current version has been tested on GCC v4.8.4 and operating system Debian 6.3.0-18+deb9u1
+The current version has been tested on GCC v6.3.0 and operating system Debian Linux 9

 ## Authors